Every day can feel like a battle to survive, yet we deeply long to break free from the shackles of mere existence and learn to thrive.

 We lived in a tiny town in Wyoming, where my husband had a high enough salary that I could stay home while we still lived comfortably.

-We had paid off debt during those three years, gotten better cars, and the kids were doing great.
+We paid off debt during those three years, got better cars, and the kids were doing great.

 It didn’t take long for us to develop communication problems and start responding to situations differently.

-We ended up in couple’s therapy but spent the first few sessions talking about our childhood trauma and our marriage’s early years.
+We ended up in couple’s therapy but spent the first few sessions discussing our childhood trauma and our marriage’s early years.

 I thought I must have misheard or misunderstood, but he nodded and said, “Exactly!”

 He tried to explain how we were deeply rooted in trying to survive, that we didn’t know how to function when there wasn’t an imminent threat.

 Now, I have been mad at the universe a lot during my lifetime.